cupy/cupy/docs/source/tutorial/recurrentnet.rst

 How to implement truncated backprop in Chainer?
 Chainer has a smart mechanism to achieve truncation, called **backward unchaining**.
-It is implemented by :meth:`Variable.unchain_backward` method.
+It is implemented in :meth:`Variable.unchain_backward` method.
 Backward unchaining starts from the variable object, and it chops the computation history backward from the variable.
 The chopped variables are disposed automatically (if they are not referenced explicitly from any other user object).
 As a result, they are no longer a part of computation history, and does not get involved to backprop anymore.